AppsFlyerSDK/appsflyer-android-adrevenue-sample-app/README.md

 AppsFlyer AdRevenue versions >= 6.4.3

-* It's more than recommended to use the most updated versions for the SDK and for the AdRevenue connector
+* It's recommended to use the most updated versions for the SDK and AdRevenue connector

 ## Run Locally